 Whether you are just beginning the journey of becoming trauma-informed or you have been working for several years to implement this model, you've come to the right place.
 We have resources for everyone on your team from beginners to those who are advanced in their knowledge base.

-Becoming trauma-informed is a continual journey.
-Once Tiers 1 and 2 are complete, you may still want more individual help with some of your toughest students or guidance in evolving your school to the next level.
-At this point in your journey, Heather is available for consultations.
+Once your school or district has completed the initial roll-out and has progressed to implementing the Classroom180 Framework, you may still want individual help with some of your toughest students or guidance in evolving your school to the next level.
+At this point in your journey, Heather is available for consultations and more advanced on-site or virtual training.

 Classroom180: A Framework for Creating, Sustaining, and Assessing the Trauma-Informed Classroom